ioh-UwU/fg-locker-value-calculator/README.md

 # Potential Problems
 * ### Interaction Failed after "Next" is clicked!
-First wait a few seconds to see if the error goes away on its own, but if this does not work, simply click the "Previous" button.
-This will remove the error message, copy some text again (duplicates are accounted for, so this does not matter), and then continue once caught back up.
+First wait a few seconds to see if the error goes away on its own, but if this does not work, simply press down (not scroll) the middle mouse button.
+This will click the Next button and go to the next page.
+You can then resume left-clicking as normal.
 * ### A number in the results is much higher than I think it should be!
 As with anything like this, there will be edge cases that may not be accounted for properly.
 If a number is too high, something (or several) has most-likely gotten around the checks in place and been counted more than once, and this can be resolved by running the script again with better calibration positions.
 * ### The command wasn't sent and is uncompleted in my message box!